COMP4350-Team2/Desktop-NativeApp/README.md

-# This is the README for the Desktop-WebApp
+# This is the README for the Desktop-NativeApp

 ## Technologies To Be Used
 - **Language:** C#